Pabce/calendar42-API-Proxy/README.md

 The proxy itself is initialized by running the proxy.py module, as explained above.

 #### Bottom line
-Despite not having much time I quite enjoyed doing the assignment, it refreshed my memory on a few things I had forgotten and also I learned some new skills!
+Despite not having much time I enjoyed doing the assignment very much, it refreshed my memory on a few things I had forgotten and I also learned some new skills!

-I'm really excited on the possibility of working at C42, and even if this doesn't make the cut I'm happy to have learned new stuff and become a bit better at one of the things I'm passionate about.
+I'm really excited about the possibility of working at C42, and even if this doesn't make the cut I'm happy to have learned new stuff and become a bit better at one of the things I'm passionate about.